emerging-welfare/case-2021-shared-task/README.md

 # Relevant information
 * Annotation manual for task 1 and task 3 are [here](https://github.com/emerging-welfare/general_info/tree/master/annotation-manuals).
 * Annotation manuals, ACLED, for task 2 are [here](https://acleddata.com/resources/general-guides/#1603120929112-8ecf0356-6cf0).

-This repository is being updated continuosly.
+* This shared task is a continuation of the shared tasks [CLEF 2019 Lab  Protest News](https://emw.ku.edu.tr/clef-protestnews-2019/), and event sentence coreference identification task at [AESPEN @ LREC 2020](https://emw.ku.edu.tr/aespen-2020/)

 Please contact Ali Hürriyetoğlu (ahurriyetoglu@ku.edu.tr) if you have any question or comment regarding this shared task.
+This repository is being updated continuosly.

 # Important Dates
 Release of training data for Task 1: March 14, 2021, Task 2: already available